VA00/SymbolicRegressionPackage/README.md

 - enumerate all possible expressions composed of given basic building blocks
 - tools for testing and verification of methods
 - functions estimating Kolmogorov complexity of the given mathematical formula
-- numeric constant recognition (TODO)
+- numeric constant recognition (Prototype using RPN implemented with up to 2-argument operations)
 - numeric function recognition (TODO)

 Typical applications are: